gem5bootcamp/lps2024/slides/02-Using-gem5/03-running-in-gem5.md

 There are two main ways of using the m5ops:

-1. annotate workloads
+1. Annotating workloads
-2. gem5-bridge calls in disk image
+2. Making gem5-bridge calls in disk images

 In this session, we will focus on learning how to use the m5ops to annotate workloads.